Expedia files Google complaint to EU regulators

 U.S. enforcers are also investigating Google which controls more than two-thirds of the global search market.

-EU privacy regulators are also scrutinising Google’s new privacy policy which came into effect on March 1.
+EU privacy regulators are also scrutinizing Google’s new privacy policy which came into effect on March 1.